ICJ Rules for Chile against Bolivia in the Case Obligation to Negotiate Sovereign Access to the Pacific Ocean (Bolivia v. Chile)

 Oct.
 15, 2018

-In the fall of 2016, American University Washington College of Law Dean Emeritus Claudio Grossman accepted to serve as Chile’s Agent in a case before the International Court of Justice (ICJ), after serving as dean of the law school for 26 years.
+In the fall of 2016, American University Washington College of Law Dean Emeritus Claudio Grossman accepted to serve as Chile’s Agent (chief lawyer) in a case before the International Court of Justice (ICJ), after serving as dean of the law school for more than 20 years.
 As Agent, Grossman’s responsibilities included designing, strengthening and implementing the strategy for the defense—in particular for the Rejoinder and Oral Pleadings—completing the legal team, appointing a judge ad-hoc, and advocating before the Court.
 To appear before the ICJ as Agent is considered the highest honor for any international lawyer in defense of a country.

 On October 1, 2018, the ICJ delivered its judgment in the case between Bolivia and Chile rejecting all eight of Bolivia’s arguments claiming that Chile had an “obligation to negotiate” sovereign access to the Pacific Ocean.
 Grossman, together with his excellent legal team of international jurists—including his colleagues, former Deans Harold Ko from Yale University and Monica Pinto from the University of Buenos Aires, Argentina—focused on arguing the case on sound legal grounds, without being dragged into political discussions surrounding Bolivia’s claim.